plurid/plurid/docs/ENGINE_PRODUCT_FUSION.md

 ## Sequence

-1. §6 first — the route-driven fixture.
-Without it, every fix below is unprotected, and we are guessing again.
-It is also the cheapest.
+1. §6 — the route-driven fixture.
+Still the cheapest and still not done: §1 landed with jsdom tests that mount a real `PluridRouterBrowser`, which is the shape that matters, but the fixture catalog is what would catch the NEXT one of these.
-2. §1 — the configuration surface.
-Unblocks plane names, the palette, `renderEmpty`, persistence, and deletes the workarounds now carried in dechat.
+2. ~~§1 — the configuration surface.~~ **Done.** It unblocks plane names, the palette, `renderEmpty`, persistence and observation; the workarounds carried in dechat can be deleted as it adopts them.
 3. §2 — identity.
 Unblocks programmatic arrangement and removes a workaround shared by two products.
 4. §3, §4, §5 — in whatever order a product needs them.